 UPDATE II: Here’s the ESPN report.

-The souls of thousands of Auburn fans were poured into in Jordan-Hare Stadium last night.
-And also the ashes of at least one.
-At least we’re assuming / hoping it was Auburn fan.
-Maybe it was just one of those fans of the game who wanted to be laid to rest at the site of the greatest game ever.
-We may never know.
+The souls of thousands of Auburn fans were poured into Jordan-Hare Stadium last night.
+And the ashes of at least one.

-Yes, amid the cups and tears and shakers and Lord knows what else still “littering” the field after Auburn fans made it disappear Saturday night is a pile of what the Auburn Turfgrass Management team says is cremated human remains.
+Yes, amid the cups and tears and blood and shakers and Lord knows what else littering the field after Auburn fans made it disappear Saturday night is a pile of what the Auburn Turfgrass Management team says is cremated human remains.